 If you’re looking for Direct Drive wheels straight out of Germany, Fanatec is the name that will be at the top of your list.
 On top of carrying title sponsorship for the Fanatec GT World Challenge, the series officially licensed to Academy-favourite Assetto Corsa Competizione, the company also have partnerships with manufacturers such as Porsche, BMW, and the British M-Sport outfit that are famous for their GT exploits with Bentley running Ford’s WRC entry since 1999.

-This article will give you the guide on the what’s what and who’s who in Fanatec’s lineup, as well as recommend the best offer for you in Fanatec’s rostrum.
+This article will give you a guide on the what’s what and who’s who in Fanatec’s lineup, as well as recommend the best offer for you in Fanatec’s rostrum.

 Honourable Mention – Gran Turismo DD Pro